remance/Masendor/data/war/readme.md

 - Magazine for range weapon, how many time the unit can shoot before having to reload.
 1 magazine is equal to 1 ammo.

-- Range only for range weapon, for now this is convert directly to ingame range
+- Range for only range weapon, for now this is convert directly to ingame range

+- Travel speed for only range weapon, this is speed of sprite traveling to target

 - ImageID, the id of weapon image that will be used for sub-unit icon